dojo/docs/developer/design/loader.rst

 I'll describe dojo's implementation of has.js in detail, but here's a self explanatory example of adding a test:

-.. code-block :: html
+.. code-block :: javascript

   has.add("dom-addeventlistener", !!document.addEventListener);

 And then later using that test:

-.. code-block :: html
+.. code-block :: javascript

   if(has("dom-addeventlistener")){
     node.addEventListener("click", handler);